isomerpages/moe-crescentgirlssch/_signature-programmes/M Learning @ Crescent/FAQs.md

 Edusave is used for a wide variety of purposes e.g. enrichment, overseas trips.
 The amount can be used for other purposes and can be rolled over to subsequent years if not fully utilised.

 ##### **4\.
 Any support for financially needy students?**
 Financial support is available for students on Financial Assistance Scheme.
-Students who need financial assistance can apply by 7 January 2022.
-Form may be obtained from General Office.
+Students who need financial assistance can apply by Week 1 of the school year.
+Form may also be obtained from the school General Office.

-More information can be found here: **[https://staging.d38imrvfgjjnoy.amplifyapp.com/about-cgs/fas/](https://staging.d38imrvfgjjnoy.amplifyapp.com/about-cgs/fas/)**
+More information can be found here: &nbsp;**https://www.crescent.edu.sg/about-cgs/fas/**

 ##### **5\.
 I have a Windows touch-screen enabled device.
 Can my daughter use it?**
 No, only iPads can be enrolled into MOE DMA for Crescent Girls’ School.